-Join us on our amazing Ghost Walk at Bosworth Battlefield!
+Join us on our impressive Ghost Walk at Bosworth Battlefield!

 You cannot get a better ghost walk than this.

-This place is hugely significant in British History for being the site of the famous battle between King Richard III and Henry Tudor which took place on 22nd August 1485.
+This place is hugely significant in British History for being the site of the famous battle between King Richard III and Henry Tudor on 22nd August 1485.

 Whose spirits will you encounter around the battlefield site?